 Wabi-sabi teaches us to appreciate the beauty of imperfection as an opportunity for growth.

-Two Japanese concepts we’ll come across with as we pursue our ikigai are Ichi-go Ichi-e, which translates as “This moment exists only now and won’t come again,” and Wabi-sabi, a concept of seeing beauty in things that are impermanent, flawed, and imperfect.
+Two Japanese concepts we’ll come across as we pursue our ikigai are Ichi-go Ichi-e, which translates as “This moment exists only now and won’t come again,” and Wabi-sabi, a concept of seeing beauty in things that are impermanent, flawed, and imperfect.

 This concept is the essence of the Japanese art known as Kintsugi or Kintsukuroi: